lsst-dm/sattle/README.rst

     python app.py

 The server will be available at ``http://localhost:9999``.
 You can now make api calls to calculate a cache for specific visits.
-Please reffer to `sattle/bin.src/example_client.py` for example puts.
-The first call is made during deia
+Please refer to `sattle/bin.src/example_client.py` for example puts.
+The first call is made during `pipe_tasks` in the AP pipelines to populate the comparison catalog.
+The second put call is made in `detectAndMeasure` to verify the dia sources and return diaSource ids which will be included in the catalog.

-This occurs during X part of the pipelines.
 If you are using historical data, you must include historical=True in the requests.

-To then use the verification server, a put request is sent in `ap_association`, which returns a list of allowed dia sources.